All Episodes

 But if you claim that Jews deserve what happened on October 7th, you're not going to get punished.

-and what Jewish students are now having to live through in light of especially what we learned yesterday, and that is the Harvard president, MIT, and UPenn President, all refusing to say whether calling for genocide of Jews is bullying and harassment according to their codes of conduct.
+We have students at some of the top universities in the country and what Jewish students are now having to live through in light of especially what we learned yesterday, and that is the Harvard president, MIT, and UPenn president all refusing to say whether calling for genocide of Jews is bullying and harassment according to their codes of conduct.

 Wow.

-Can't even believe we're discussing this, but we continue with Ezra Troy, Talia Khan, and Lior Alan is with us.
+Can't even believe we're discussing this, but we continue with Ezra Troy, Talya Khan, and Lior Alan is with us.

-On a scale of one to ten, ten being the most fear, when you're on your college campus, how fearful are you?
+On a scale of one to 10, 10 being the most fear, when you're on your college campus, how fearful are you?

-Okay, so ten, and I have kids going here to the daycare.
+Okay, so I'm 10, and I have kids going here to the daycare.

-If if if if as as the president, if I may do said, things are not harassment until it gets to actually doing something.
+If, as the president of MIT said, things are not harassment until it gets to actually doing something.

 Usually it's better to stop it because as it escalates, and we've seen that happen at Cooper Union and other places.

-And as the president of the Israel organization on MIT's campus, we did a poll of um almost a hundred of our members, and ninety-five percent said that the MIT administration has not done enough to make us feel safer to make everybody feel safer on campus.
+And as the president of the Israel Organization on MIT's campus, we did a poll of almost 100 of our members, and 95% said that the MIT administration has not done enough to make us feel safer, to make everybody feel safer on campus.

 Ezra, what is your level of fear?